 - I use it as dish soap, just spray the dishes.

-- It’s AWESOME for streak free windows (even crayon with minimal elbow grease).
+- It’s AWESOME for streak free windows.
+It will even remove crayon with minimal elbow grease.

 - I like to spritz a bit on the exterior of my cupboards, wait a few seconds and then wipe it off…best thing I’ve found to clean the cupboards because it cuts grease.